tyjhart/spokanecrime/README.md

 ## Data Limitations

 There are limitations to the analysis that's possible using CompStat data provided by the city.
 While detailed information about Spokane crime does eventually get reported in the [FBI's NBIRS program](https://crime-data-explorer.fr.cloud.gov/downloads-and-docs), there is often a year's lag or more before the public can download it.
 For example, 2018's data was made available in September 2019.
-As of February 2020, only data from 2018 is available.
-It will likely be summer of 2020 before 2019's data can be downloaded and analyzed.
+As of May 2021, only data from 2019 is available.
+It will likely be late-2022 or sometime in 2023 before 2021's data can be downloaded and analyzed.
 In the meantime, we only have the less-detailed CompStat data to work with.
-More in-depth analysis of the detailed FBI data will become a separate project.
+More in-depth analysis of the detailed FBI data will become a separate project when I have time.

+### Final Offenses

-It should also be noted that the weekly CompStat data may not accurately reflect the final offense someone is charged with.
+It should be noted that the weekly CompStat data may not accurately reflect the final offense someone is charged with.
 For example, simple assault may become homicide if the victim later dies from their injuries.
-Shoplifting could become "Retail Theft With Special Circumstances" if it's found the offender was part of a larger shoplifing ring. **CompStat reports are not retroactively updated to reflect the final disposition of an offense.**
+Shoplifting could become "Retail Theft With Special Circumstances" if it's found the offender was part of a larger shoplifing ring. **CompStat reports are not retroactively updated to reflect the final disposition of an offense.** With that being said, there is more than enough data to identify trends over time and make predictions.

+### Locations

 In the SPD's CompStat data, locations of sexual assault offenses are not included in order to protect the victim's privacy.
 While we know how many sexual assaults are reported and the general policing district that they occurred, it's not possible to correlate that type of assault with specific locations.
 When locations are included in weekly CompStat reports, they are sometimes documented only as an intersection of two roads, with no street numbers or direction.
 If an address is included in CompStat data, the street number is rounded - a robbery at "1215 E. Main Street" may become "1200 E. Main Street".
 Sometimes low-numbered locations are documented as "0 E. Main Street".
 This makes density or "heat" mapping difficult, and the resulting graphics unreliable.

+### Legal Nuance

 There are some distinctions made in the data provided by SPD, and these reflect the definition of certain offenses in the state of Washington.
 For example, while purse snatching is robbery in that property is being taken from somebody in-person, it's not the same as being robbed at gunpoint or carjacked.
 Ideally the perpetrator grabs the purse and flees, without brandishing a weapon or harming the victim otherwise.
 In the raw data, there are a number of offenses listed as "ROBBERY 2D PERSON (NOT PURSE SNATCHING)".
-So while the victim's purse was snatched, we won't see it listed as a robbery.
+So while the victim's purse was taken in-person, we won't see it listed as a robbery.
 This is not so much a shortcoming of the data as it's a nuanced legal distinction.
+It's not made clear in CompStat reports exactly how offenses are defined and categorised.

+### Missing Data

-We're also missing some data not due to legal details, but because many crimes are not reported to the authorities.
-This phenomena occurs for a number of reasons depending on the community - social pressures, past negative encounters with law enforcement, prior criminal history of potential reporters, etc. It would be naive to think that all crime committed in Spokane is reported and subsequently documented in the CompStat reports.
+We're missing some data not due to legal details, but because many crimes go unreported.
+This occurs for a number of reasons depending on the community - social pressures, past negative encounters with law enforcement, prior criminal history of potential reporters, etc. It would be naive to think that all crime committed in Spokane is reported and subsequently documented in the CompStat reports.
 Assumptions about the percentage of crimes that go unreported depend on complex, interconnected variables that change over time.
+It'd take a background in statistics, sociology, and criminal justice that I just don't have to develop solid conclusions.
 For that reason, this project only focuses on analysis and reporting with the data at-hand, without making assumptions about unreported crimes.

+### Reporting Changes

 Spokane's reporting of crime data has also undergone multiple transformations in the last decade.
 CompStat data is available on the SpokaneCity.org portal from 2019 all the way back to 2015.
 On October 4, 2016 the SPD moved from one crime reporting standard ([UCR](https://www.ucrdatatool.gov/)) to another ([NIBRS](https://www.fbi.gov/services/cjis/ucr/nibrs)).
 Current CompStat reports state on the first page about the switchover date,